Atharvashirsh/React-Practice/Day1/README.md

 -   While **React** is a library that allows to create elements, **ReactDOM** allows the element to be rendered on the Web browser.

 -   React will override any element that is inside root before it is rendered.

+-   React can be user for only a single functionality in an application like creating a navbar, etc.

+-   Shortest Javascript program? `Empty file with .js extension`

+-   Shotest React program? `HTML file with <div id="root"></div> and React CDN links`

+-   React Development CDN is different from React Production CDN.

 ## Code